 Your provider is readily available to you between visits via our secure portal, onpatient.com.
 You will be invited via email to sign up for the portal at or around your first appointment.
 On the portal, we can exchange secure messages regarding your treatment, you can ask questions about your medications, request refills, book or change appointments, etc. Phone calls or emails to the office are a slower and less effective means of communication, and are avoided for discussion of clinical matters.

 Psychiatric medications have improved immensely in recent decades, but are far from perfect.
 It is not common that your first trial of medications will be successful without any side-effects or complications.
 We always strive to use the lowest doses and least risky of medications for your treatment.
 We only prescribe controlled substances at low doses and for the shortest time possible to promote recovery.

 Monday through Saturday: by Appointment Only

 We have flexible hours from Monday to Saturday, and can work with your schedule.
-Earliest appointments are generally 8:30am and we are open for evening appointments some days.
-Mondays and Saturdays are generally for new patients but exceptions can be made as necessary.
+Earliest appointments are generally 8am and we are open for evening appointments some days.